 Just Because It’s New, Doesn’t Mean It’s Better

-There is always an optical illusion when you are translating a moving, breathing three dimensional person into a two dimensional image.
+There is always an optical illusion when you are translating a moving, breathing three-dimensional person into a two-dimensional image.
 Slight asymmetries which may not be important to the overall look can become exaggerated.
-This might cause you to become overly concerned with a small and “normal” difference which is barely perceptible in the true living you.
+This might cause you to become overly concerned with a small and “normal” difference which is barely perceptible in the true, living you.
 And attempts to correct such differences may actually end up with a less real or normal look.
+(To see examples of what different implant sizes look like on real women, take a look at our breast augmentation before-and-after photo gallery.

-Bottom line here is that looking at yourself with sizers is more realistic than looking at a computer generated image.
-The icing on the cake is our “sizer sisters” Mandi and Jill.
+Bottom line here is that looking at yourself with sizers is more realistic than looking at a computer-generated image.
+The icing on the cake is our “sizer sisters”.
 They help women pick out breast implant sizes every day and will not steer you wrong.
-They even have some other suggestions of what to consider when you are picking out your breast implant size that you may not have thought of.
+They even produced this helpful, fun video of what to consider when you are picking out your breast implant size that you may not have thought of.

 Call me out of touch with the latest and greatest in computer imaging, but sizers work great for my patients and for my work with them.
 But, I could always be biased as I was never good at computer games….
 Does anyone remember Pong?
 J.K.